Rockster160/ruby-svg/README.md

 ## Code of Conduct

-Everyone interacting in the Ruby::Svg project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ruby-svg/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SVG project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Rockster160/ruby-svg/blob/master/CODE_OF_CONDUCT.md).